Tips For Teaching Public Speaking to EFL Students

 One problem a lot of students have, especially girls, is speaking forcibly in a louder volume of voice.
-Many of my girls students are shy, and therefore tend to speak very softly.
+Many of my female students are shy and therefore tend to speak very softly.
 This never is to anyone's benefit when giving speeches.

 4. Developing Self-Confidence in Public Speaking

-Many students hesitate volunteering to give a speech, because they are afraid to stand in front of a large audience.
-This is understandable because most young people have never had this experience , and they are afraid they will make mistakes and be embarrassed.
-If a student knows his speech matter, audience, and techniques for getting a message across, chances are he or she will have some self confidence.
+Many students hesitate to volunteer to give a speech because they are afraid to stand in front of a large audience.
+This is understandable because most young people have never had this experience, and they are afraid they will make mistakes and be embarrassed.
+If a student knows his speech matter, audience, and techniques for getting a message across, chances are he or she will have some self-confidence.
 Nevertheless, many students are still not relaxed and get stage fright before speeches.
 One way to overcome this is by having the students take deep breaths before a speech and establishing eye contact with one person in the audience while delivering a speech.

 5. Use 3x5 Inch Note Cards As Aids

 Most students should not memorize a complete speech.
 They should also not completely read a speech.
 Rather, a student has a set of note cards to help him or her remember and follow in order the points to be made in the speech.

 Preparing young EFL learners for giving speeches is very challenging.
 It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their own speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.